 Though technically a nut, hemp seeds can add a nutritious punch to any smoothie, sauce, dip, or dish!
 Not only are they considered a complete protein source with roughly 11 grams per 2 tablespoons, but they’re also a good source of omega-3 fatty acids and fiber.
 Added bonus: there is evidence that these tiny seeds can help prevent heart disease!

 Unsure how to start adding hemp to your diet?
 Try bringing this hemp guacamole dip with bean chips or pesto pasta salad to your next office or neighborhood potluck.
-If you’re crunched for time but craving a crunch, mix hemp in a smoothie, sprinkle on yogurt or oatmeal, or drink a glass of Hemp Milk.
+If you’re crunched for time but craving a crunch, mix hemp in a smoothie, and sprinkle on yogurt or oatmeal.

 If you’ve got a Whole Foods or another natural foods store around you, you can also find Hempeh, which is tempeh reinforced with peanuts and hemp seeds (and delicious and filling).